 If you are not vested when your plan participation terminates, you will lose all credited service, covered hours of employment, years of service, and any benefit you earned before your termination.
-However, your service and earned benefit will be reinstated if you become a participant again and meet the requirements described under "Reemployment After Termination" on page 21.
-Your monthly earned benefit is the sum of your future service benefit and your past service benefit (if any).
-Past service benefits are based on past credited service.
-Contact the Gladstone Administration Office if you think you earned past service benefits.
+However, your service and earned benefit will be reinstated if you become a participant again and meet the requirements described under "Reemployment After Termination" on page 17.